braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {% endalert %}

 {% alert note %}
-Certain fields might take a bit longer to display their most recent state.
+Certain fields might take a bit longer to display their most recent state after a Campaign or Canvas is updated.
 These fields are:
 <ul>
   <li>"campaign_name"</li>
   <li>"canvas_name"</li>